Elias-Traunbauer/school_collab/README.md

 ## Dev-environment setup
 ### Set up next run command
-Create a run-option in `package.json`
+Create a run-option in `package.json`, the name can be anything (just make sure you use this option when developing)
 ```bash
 next build && next export && mkdir \out\api && xcopy /s \api \out\api
 ```